 In the past, Nicole placed in several piano competitions, and more recently she was a winner of the 2014 Hunter Symphony Concerto Competition.
 She completed her B.M. in piano performance at Georgia State University and is currently pursuing a master's degree in piano performance at Hunter College.
 She has been teaching the piano for 8 years.

-Nicole is a musician that wears many hats.
-She has been featured in The New Yorker, Time Out New York, and New York Magazine for her project "The Titanics," a big band in which she acts as pianist and lead arranger, and she has recently performed solo Classical repertoire at the prestigious 92Y.
-In the past, she placed in several piano competitions, and more recently she was a winner of the 2014 Hunter Symphony Concerto Competition.
-She completed her B.M. in piano performance at Georgia State University, during which time she performed at various venues in Atlanta such as the Rialto Theater.
-She is currently pursuing a master's degree in piano performance at Hunter College and has been teaching for 8 years.
-She specializes in Classical and Jazz piano playing, composing and arranging, and
+Nicole Brancato has been featured in The New Yorker, New York Magazine, and Time Out New York for her project “The Titanics,” a big band in which she acted as pianist and lead arranger.
+As an emerging artist, she placed in several piano competitions and performed at the prestigious 92Y in New York City.
+Recently, she was a winner of Hunter Symphony’s Concerto Competition, for which she performed Ravel’s Piano Concerto in G. Nicole Brancato holds a B.M. in piano performance from Georgia State University in Atlanta and an M.A. in piano performance from Hunter College in New York City.
+She specializes in Classical and Jazz piano playing, composing and arranging, and music theory.

 A classically-trained musician, Nadia has been teaching piano for many years.
 A summa cum laude graduate of New York University in Music Performance, she excels at helping students to progress to reading music easily, playing in an expressive way and improving piano technique and understanding of all the elements of music.
 Nadia also emphasizes whole musicianship in her lessons, incorporating theory and other elements of music into lessons to facilitate a deeper understanding of the music.
 She is a friendly, encouraging and dedicated teacher who aims to teach each student according to his or her needs and interests.